 The presence of upper cabinets is indicated by a dotted line, as seen in the kitchen area above.
 This gives you an idea of their depth.
 Lower cabinets are built in and not specifically indicated, you can use vignettes and your sales and decor representatives to confirm the position and number of cabinets included in a specific kitchen layout.

 We find that the best way to really visualize your space is to use a combination of our renderings, model suites or vignettes where available as well as the help of our sales professionals.
 Start by visualizing yourself walking in the front door and take yourself through the suite to really understand how your space will work, look and feel.
 Not every floor plan will work for your lifestyle or living situation and that’s okay.
-And of course, if you have any questions, were always here to help you find the space that works for you.
+And of course, if you have any questions, we’re always here to help you find the space that works for you.
+View our full list of condominiums in Toronto and in the GTA here.